bloa/magpie/docs/scenario.md

     default_output = 1e4
     diff_method = 'unified'

+- `import`: the path of an optional Python file to import
 - `log_dir`: the folder in which logs, diffs, and patches are saved after execution
 - `work_dir`: the folder in which mutated software variants are cloned, modified, compiled, and run
 - `local_original_copy`: whether an intermediary copy of the original software is also cloned in `work_dir` (useful e.g. in cluster to clone everything in `/tmp`.